International Overdose Awareness Day aims to raise awareness that the tragedy of overdose death is preventable.

 Since that time many community organisations, government and non-government organisations such as hospitals, community health centres and user groups both in large cities in the US, UK and Australia have held events to raise awareness and commemorate those who have been lost to drug overdose.

 Since 2012 International Overdose Awareness Day has been organised by the non-profit Australian public health body Penington Institute after Salvation Army Crisis Services transferred responsibility.

 Penington Institute advances health and community safety by connecting substance use research to practical action.
 We help individuals and the wider community through research analysis, promotion of effective strategies, workforce education and public awareness activities.

-You can also show your support by wearing silver.
+You can also show your support for by wearing a badge or wristband.